About Alexa

 Alexa Avilés has lived in Sunset Park for nearly two decades.
 As a proud Boricua, education organizer, mother, and democratic socialist, she is driven by service — to her community, to her family, and to New York City.

-In her short time on the New York City Council, Alexa has stood strong for the communities of South Brooklyn fighting for housing for all, fully funded public schools, and a people-centered budget at City Hall.
-She’s sponsored dozens of bills motivated by justice, equity, and the constituents of the 38th.
+Since joining the New York City Council in 2022, Alexa has stood strong for the communities of South Brooklyn fighting for housing for all, fully funded public schools, and a people-centered budget at City Hall.
+She’s sponsored dozens of bills that deliver for District 38 residents, and fights for a city government that works for the working class.

 A product of East New York, Brooklyn, Alexa is fueled by her family’s struggles, resilience, and deep commitment to service.
 As a child, Alexa watched her mother help young people rebuild their lives after experiencing poverty, incarceration, and substance-abuse disorders.
 Her mother’s strength laid a solid foundation of love and hope for Alexa’s family and for her relationship with her community.
 It also inspired her vision for a better Brooklyn and a better New York City.
 Building and using the collective power of her communities is at the core of this vision.